Analyzing Galaxy Gaming (GLXZ) & Its Rivals

-Galaxy Gaming (OTCMKTS:GLXZ – Get Rating) is one of 34 publicly-traded companies in the “Amusement & recreation services” industry, but how does it weigh in compared to its rivals?
-We will compare Galaxy Gaming to similar companies based on the strength of its risk, profitability, institutional ownership, valuation, analyst recommendations, earnings and dividends.
+Galaxy Gaming (OTCMKTS:GLXZ – Get Rating) is one of 34 publicly-traded companies in the “Amusement & recreation services” industry, but how does it contrast to its competitors?
+We will compare Galaxy Gaming to similar companies based on the strength of its risk, analyst recommendations, dividends, earnings, valuation, institutional ownership and profitability.

-Galaxy Gaming has a beta of 1.54, meaning that its stock price is 54% more volatile than the S&P 500.
-Comparatively, Galaxy Gaming’s rivals have a beta of -0.49, meaning that their average stock price is 149% less volatile than the S&P 500.
+Galaxy Gaming has a beta of 1.54, indicating that its share price is 54% more volatile than the S&P 500.
+Comparatively, Galaxy Gaming’s competitors have a beta of -0.49, indicating that their average share price is 149% less volatile than the S&P 500.

-This table compares Galaxy Gaming and its rivals gross revenue, earnings per share (EPS) and valuation.
+This table compares Galaxy Gaming and its competitors gross revenue, earnings per share and valuation.

 |Gross Revenue